shuGH/vscode-jump-to-hint/README.md

 * Jump to words that match a regular expression.
 * Jump to a beginning of any lines.
+* Support multiple pane, jump to a document of anothre pane.
 * The characters to use are specified.
 * Two input styles can be selected.
 * Color of the hint label is configurable.